Thoroton

-Thoroton is a small English parish in the borough of Rushcliffe, Nottinghamshire, with a population of 112.
+Thoroton is a small English village and civil parish in the borough of Rushcliffe, and the county of Nottinghamshire, with a population of 112 at the 2011 census, and increasing to 130 at the 2021 census.
 The village has conservation area status.
 Its Anglican parish church is a Grade I listed building.

 Geography

 Thoroton lies along the banks of the River Smite, about 15 mi east of Nottingham, 4 mi north-east of Bingham and adjacent to Scarrington, Hawksworth, Sibthorpe, Orston and Aslockton.
 It is bounded by an originally Roman road, the Fosse Way – A46 – 3 mi to the west, the A1 3 mi to the east, and the A52 2 mi further south.

 Thoroton belongs under Rushcliffe Borough Council.
-Since December 2019, the member of Parliament for the Rushcliffe constituency, to which Thoroton belongs, is the Conservative Ruth Edwards.
+The village is part of the Rushcliffe constituency in the House of Commons.

 Heritage

 Thoroton was granted conservation area status in 1974.
 It is served by the medieval Anglican St Helena's Church, which is a Grade I listed building.
 There is a service held once a month.